-- The book ends with a comprehensive guide to creating Bold Flavored Friends (BFFs) where you’ll find a glossary to cooking terms as well as thorough list of less commonly known ingredients and what flavors they provide to the dish.
-This chapter gives the reader all the knowledge they need to create their own bold flavored recipes at home.
+- The book ends with a comprehensive guide to creating Bold Flavored Friends (BFFs) where you’ll find a glossary to cooking terms as well as a thorough list of less commonly known ingredients and what flavors they provide to the dish.
+This chapter gives the reader all the knowledge they need to create their own bold-flavored recipes at home.

 Enjoy a light dinner of this Squash Blossom Pizza.
 A delicious new recipe from Bold Flavored Vegan Cooking, the new cookbook from Celine Steen.

 Keyword: Squash Blossom Pizza

 Calories: 590 kcal

 Author: Celine Steen

 - ¼ cup 60 ml grapeseed oil or olive oil

 - 1 small white onion, trimmed and peeled, sliced to about ¼ -inch (6-mm) thick

 - 1 tsp 2 g Aleppo pepper flakes or

 - ½ tsp red pepper flakes, to taste, plus extra for serving